-We've created several Crew opportunities, understanding that different people are able to offer differing levels of support.
-We encourage all volunteers to spend the night at Rock Eagle if possible.
+We’ve created several Crew opportunities, understanding that different people are able to offer differing levels of support.
+We encourage all volunteers to spend the night at Oxford College if possible.
 It is a truly special part of the Ride weekend.

 Please check the Crew Teams below for areas of interest or expertise: